 Clinical Practice (Therapy) journal is an open access, peer reviewed scholarly journal that provides an open platform for the worldwide dissemination of original and novel scientific manuscripts based on the various aspects of the adept practical approaches to disease management.
 The journal prioritizes the publication of manuscripts that can provide useful insights into the real time efficacy and persisting lacunae in the various principles, tools and techniques involved in the diagnosis and treatment of acute and chronic diseases.
 The journal acts as a bridge between the medical community and the general population by dispersing scientific advancements in medical and clinical research and manuscripts that highlight on how these research advancements can change the currently followed medical procedures.

-The scope of the journal encompass a broad range of topics including translational science research, genetics, immunology, nutrition, psychosocial research, epidemiology and multidisciplinary team approaches towards imparting quality healthcare services.
+The scope of the journal encompass a broad range of topics including translational science research, cancer, oncology, COVID-19, immunology, diabetes, psychosocial research, epidemiology and multidisciplinary team approaches towards imparting quality healthcare services.
 The journal also welcomes articles written by doctors, physicians and medical giants that present their personal perspectives in treating commonly as well as rarely occurring diseases.
 The journal invites submission of Phase III clinical trial results as well as outcomes from phase IV/post-marketing studies on novel drugs used in clinical practice.
 Furthermore, manuscripts describing multiple facets of diabetes research and clinical practice, prevention, technologies and therapy, socio-economic research, complications, new treatments, evidence-based treatment guidelines, unmet clinical needs and therapeutic burden are solicited.
 Overall, the journal targets promotion of safe and efficacious clinical practices by publishing original data from clinical investigations.
-You may submit manuscripts online at Editorial Managing System or as an email attachment to [email protected] or [email protected]
+You may submit manuscripts online at Online Submission System

-Clinical Practice(Therapy) is indexed in the quality indexing sites such as Scopus, EMBASE/Excerpta Medica, Google Scholar, Publons to standardized visibility and maintain publication standard.
+Clinical Practice(Therapy) is indexed in the quality indexing sites such as Scopus*, EMBASE/Excerpta Medica, Google Scholar, Publons, CNKI, Open J-Gate to standardized visibility and maintain publication standard.

 *Published as Therapy (ISSN 1475-0708) until November 2011 (Vol.8, No.6)